aravindbaskaran/Picsy/README.md

 Note: You can also view the app as a webapp by going to http://wwww.mowbly.com/webapp :)

-Secret Note ;) The app has optional saving offline code.
-To use it, just uncomment relevant code
+Secret Note ;) The app has optional offline mode.
+To use it, just uncomment relevant code.

 ###GAE